 My daughter has a favorite saying, "That's doing too much!"
 It never fails, I will be watching her do something and offer up a suggestion such as, "You know if you just..."
-First of all I really should know better by now.
+First of all I really should know better by now than to even go there.
 You see my daughter is a teenager and of course she knows how to do everything and even if she doesn't she isn't open to suggestions (although that never deters me from offering them).
 She has a fierce determination to do and solve things in her own way and time.
 Leaving me waiting on the sidelines hoping to jump in, help, fix things, but more often than not just left there to offer an encouraging word if things don't work out as planned.

-As I changed the dates on my calendar to February, I was left with the sense that maybe I have been "doing too much".
+As I changed the dates on my calendar this morning to February I was left with the sense that maybe I have been "doing too much".
 January was a blur, wasn't it just Christmas?
-I've been working a lot more, attending night school and trying to make sure we still have clean underwear to wear.
+I've been working a lot more, attending night school, and trying to make sure we still have clean underwear to wear.
 The thought of taking a long protracted break from writing seems better and better, but I also know that as time goes by so does the chances I'll come back to it.
 At the moment my brain hurts, luckily for me the hardest thing about these bites was deciding which flavor of jelly to use.

 Peanut Butter and Jelly Blondie Bites